By David Barr

 Now, some things have certainly gotten worse.
 Economic inequality is at an all-time high.
 Wages have stagnated over this period.
 Opioid abuse is up.
 If you want to show things are getting worse, you can certainly pick a set of problems that fit that pattern (though, for whatever reason, people don't seem to blame the issues that are actually getting worse on the decline of Christianity, at least that I’ve seen).

 I want to be really clear about what I’m saying here and what I’m not.
 I’m not saying Christians are bad or that Christianity makes people violent, racist, or divorced (it would have been weird for me to have become a Christian ethicist if I think Christianity makes people less ethical).
 I think the correlation of Christian belief with these other trends is spurious, like margarine consumption with divorce in Maine.

-The factors driving society are many.
-Preventing crime and building strong civil society: these are difficult tasks that depend on our ability to build and maintain transparent and responsible government and strong institutions, in addition to whatever cultural factors are in play.
+The factors driving society are many and not just reducible to levels of church membership.
+Because of this, preventing crime and building strong civil society are difficult tasks that depend on our ability to create and maintain transparent and responsible government and strong institutions, in addition to whatever cultural factors are in play.